katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Delegating to localhost
 ```````````````````````
-So let us assume we have our target configured in the inventory using the FQDN name as the ``ansible_host`` value, as shown below.
+So let us assume we have our target configured in the inventory using the FQDN name as the ``assible_host`` value, as shown below.

 .. code-block:: yaml
    :emphasize-lines: 3

     apics:
       my-apic-1:
-        ansible_host: apic01.fqdn.intra
+        assible_host: apic01.fqdn.intra
-        ansible_user: admin
+        assible_user: admin
-        ansible_password: my-password
+        assible_password: my-password

 One way to set this up is to add to every task the directive: ``delegate_to: localhost``.